 - it registers a report of receipt and forwards this to its counterpart authority in the country of dispatch - which forwards it to you, the seller.

 After you receive this report, you can ask for your guarantee to be released.

 If you follow these 3 rules, you will not - as the seller - have to pay excise duty on the goods transported.

-Check business partner's excise number
+Check a business partner's excise number

-If you want to find out whether a business partner's excise number is valid or not, you can use the SEED excise authorisation system.
+If you want to find out whether a business partner's excise authorisation number is valid or not, you can use the SEED excise authorisation system.

 If your partner has a valid number, SEED will show you a list of products they are authorised to trade.

 If you sell excise goods directly to private customers and the place of sale is your country, you'll have to charge excise duties according to the rates valid in your country.

 There are no limits on what private persons can buy and take with them when they travel between EU countries, as long as the products purchased are for personal use and not for resale, with exception of new means of transport.
 Taxes (VAT and excise) will be included in the price of the products in the Member State of purchase and no further payment of taxes can be due in any other Member State.

 Tobacco and alcohol